Accept (band): Split with Peter Baltes, Too Mean to Die and Humanoid (2018–2025)

 On 25 September 2025, Accept announced that they had parted ways with guitarist Uwe Lulis, and instead of replacing him, would revert to "the traditional two guitar player lineup".

+50th anniversary celebration (2026–present)

+To coincide with their 50th anniversary, Accept released a greatest hits collaboration album on 4 September 2026, titled Teutonic Titans 1976–2026.
+It includes contributions by Billy Corgan, Sebastian Bach, current or former members of Judas Priest, Scorpions, Ghost, Pantera, Overkill, Testament, and individual members of the "Big Four" of thrash metal bands (Metallica's Kirk Hammett, Anthrax's Frank Bello, former Megadeth bassist David Ellefson, and current Slayer and longtime Exodus guitarist Gary Holt).

 Legacy

 Accept has been cited as an influence or inspiration by a number of acts, including Metallica, Megadeth, Slayer, Pantera, Testament, Anthrax, Guns N' Roses, Mötley Crüe, Alice in Chains, Soundgarden, Overkill, Exodus, and Annihilator, as well as fellow Germans such as Helloween, Blind Guardian, Doro, Sodom, Rage, and Grave Digger.